tudat-team/tudat-space/docs/source/_src_user_guide/propagation_setup/acceleration_models/available.rst

     .. literalinclude:: /_src_snippets/simulation/propagation_setup/acceleration_models/spherical_harmonic_gravity_zonal.cpp
        :language: cpp

-Note that above two code blocks are identical to those given as example in the API entries of :ref:`point_mass_acceleration` and :ref:`spherical_harmonic_acceleration`.
+Note that above two code blocks are identical to those given as example in the API documentation entries of :ref:`point_mass_acceleration` and :ref:`spherical_harmonic_acceleration`.
 It is through the definition *of the central body* that a direct, central or third-body acceleration is created.